publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch14/m__us_usc_t29_s623.md

         (3)

-         It shall not be a violation of subsection (a), (b), (c), or (e) of this section solely because an employer provides a bona fide employee benefit plan or plans under which long-term disability benefits received by an individual are reduced by any pension benefits (other than those attributable to employee contributions)—
+         It shall not be a violation of subsection (a), (b), (c), or (e) solely because an employer provides a bona fide employee benefit plan or plans under which long-term disability benefits received by an individual are reduced by any pension benefits (other than those attributable to employee contributions)—

             (A) paid to the individual that the individual voluntarily elects to receive; or